Seaweed Foraging Adventure: Sonoma Coast

-Examine what is normally underwater with resident seaweed expert Heidi Herrmann from Strong Arm Farm in Healdsburg.
-She has been sustainably harvesting and selling seaweeds for over a decade, she knows what to pick, how to pick it, and most importantly, how to make it taste delicious!
-This guided morning 2 hour foray will meet on the beach in Sonoma, and be followed by a talk by Heidi where she'll discuss what you collected, the science of seaweed, and how to cook your catch.
+Examine underwater life with our resident seaweed expert.
+Heidi has been sustainably harvesting and selling seaweed for over a decade: she knows what to pick, how to pick it, and most importantly, how to make it taste delicious!
+This two to three-hour guided morning foray will meet on the beach in Sonoma, and be followed by a talk on what you collected, the science of seaweed, and how to cook your catch.
+You can expect to collect up to 10 lbs. of edible seaweed.
 This is a coastal forage during low tide.
-You won't need to get in the ocean and we recommend wearing rain boots.
+You won't need to get in the ocean but we recommend wearing rain boots.

-3-4 hours foraging on Sonoma Coast, followed by a seaside talk on the ecological culinary and scientific wonders of seaweed.
+2-3 hours of foraging on the Sonoma Coast, followed by a seaside talk on the ecological, culinary, and scientific wonders of seaweed.

 Read more about Heidi and her seaweed foraging adventures in Lucky Peach: A Little Kelp From My Friends.